Should you take a piano exam as an adult student?

 All exams are scored, which results in a pass, a pass with merit or a pass with distinction (some boards use different terminology).

 For instance: a “pass” means you are probably on the lower end of competence for that grade.
-A “pass with merit” means you’re on par with the average student whereas a distinction means you’ve demonstrated a thorough understanding of what it is required to play that grade level
+A “pass with merit” means you’re on par with the average student whereas a distinction means you’ve demonstrated a more than thorough understanding of what is required to play at that grade level

 You’ll feel a sense of accomplishment